Minor league report: Cardinals prospect Michael McGreevy makes Class AAA debut

 Outfielder Won-Bin Cho, Class Low-A Palm Beach: Cho’s struggles to begin the year continued with a zero-for-four game that included two strikeouts.
 The hitless performance dropped the 19-year-old outfield prospect’s average to .122 across 41 at-bats.

-Right-handed pitcher Brandon Komar, Class AA Springfield: Komar, a Cardinals selection during the Triple-A phase of the Rule 5 draft this past December, tossed seven scoreless innings, allowed one hit in, and one walk in his start.
+Right-handed pitcher Brandon Komar, Class AA Springfield: Komar, a Cardinals selection during the Triple-A phase of the Rule 5 draft this past December, tossed seven scoreless innings, allowed one hit and one walk in his start.
 The only hit he allowed was a single in the fourth inning.
-Komar struck out four on 83 pitches (56 strikes) and faced two batters of the minimum.
+Komar struck out four on 83 pitches (56 strikes) and faced two batters over the minimum.
 The start lowered the 23-year-old’s ERA to 3.14.

 Right-handed pitcher Max Rajcic, Class Low-A Palm Beach: Rajcic, the Cardinals’ sixth-round pick in the 2022 draft, tossed five scoreless innings, allowed five hits, and struck out five in his start for Palm Beach.
 The scoreless start continued his scoreless streak to 14 2/3 innings.
 Over his last 11 innings pitched in his previous two starts, the UCLA product has struck out 11 and not walked a batter.
 He owns a 1.25 ERA through his first four professional starts.